Rome with a six year old: the best things to do and essential tips for a stay they’ll love [2026 update]

 The pizza making class is a fun and easy activity for kids to do and it is worth it in Rome since pizza is from Rome (and from Naples).
 So, learning to make pizza in Rome is a quintessential Rome thing to do, as well as a fun one! >>> You can book it here <<<

-A pasta making class is a great way to spend an afternoon/evening in Rome and the reason why I recommend this one in particular is because it brings you into the home of a Rome mama!
+Another one I love is this one in particular is because it brings you into the home of a Rome mama!

 So, as well as learning to make pasta and having a great meal, you’ll have an authentic experience and tap into a side of the city you’d otherwise miss.
 The class I recommend is by @LucillaCookingClass Find her on instagram and tell her Marta from MamaLovesRome sends you to get a special family price!